vippsas/vipps-order-management-api/vipps-order-management-api.md

 </p>

 The category will determine how the app handles the link, additional information, and the push.
 You can only use one category.
-If you send more than one, only the last one will be honoured.
+If you send more than one, only the last one will be shown in the app.

 We currently support these categories:
 | Category                      | Description                                                        |